felixkoerber/DiLER_digital_literacy_course/lecture/index.md

 This course is `open` to all students, `regardless of their previous experience` with digital technologies.
 However, it is tailored toward students with little to no prior experience.
 Extra lessons on more complex skills, e.g., Neuro- or Data-science, can be found in the `"resources"` section.

-As this course is primarily centered around scientific practice, we will not be dealing with basic topics such as "What is this internet?", "what's a meme?" or "How do I use social media?".
-We will further not dive into the concepts more commonly labeled under "media literacy," such as how to spot fake news, etc.

-As this course is primarily centered around scientific practice, we will not be dealing with basic topics such as "What is this internet?", "what's a meme?" or "How do I use social media?".
+As this course is primarily centered around scientific practice, we will not be dealing with basic topics such as "What is this internet?", "What's a meme?" or "How do I use social media?".
 We will further not dive into the concepts more commonly labeled under "media literacy," such as how to spot fake news, etc.

 ---------------------------------------------